eth0izzle/bucket-stream/README.md

 ```
 example.s3.amazonaws.com | OWNER: admin | .
 ACLs = AllUsers: READ, READ_ACP | AuthenticatedUsers: (none) | KEYWORD: .pdf
 ```
-**TO FIX**: Some inconsistencies with returning buckets (not getting all keywords).
-Only works when using AWS Key Secret.

 # Bucket Stream